bryntum/siesta/packages/siesta/resources/docs_src/README.md

 Main features:

 - One test tool to run all types of tests.
 Siesta can run tests in all modern browsers, Node.js and Deno.
+Moreover, in browsers, both in-process and out-of-process execution models are supported, so that you can choose the most appropriate one
 - Supports parallel execution
+- Supports native simulation of user actions, like clicking, typing etc.
 - Provides accurate and well-formatted deep diff for equality assertion

 Siesta powers the test suites of all [Bryntum products](https://www.bryntum.com) and thousands of our clients.

-Supported target environments
+Supported environments
 =============================

-Siesta can run the test in browsers, Node.js and Deno.
+Siesta can run the test in browsers (both in-process and out-of-process), Node.js and Deno.

 Siesta supports modern, ever-green browsers only - Chrome, Firefox, Safari and Edge Chromium.
 IE, legacy Edge and quirks mode are not supported.